violacaroline/applied-iot-airquality/README.md

 Whenever the gas sensor detects something the other LED will turn on.

 The board can also be triggered from the Adafruit dashboard.
-I have created a toggle button no the dashboards which switches the Pico W onboard LED on or off.
+I have created a toggle button on the dashboard which switches the Pico W onboard LED on or off.

 ### Finalizing the design